-- increasing competition (defending established accounts can be a full-time proposition, never mind growth).
+Thin margins.
+Increasing competition (defending established accounts can be a full-time proposition, never mind growth).
+Rising transportation costs.
+Scarcity of reliable drivers.

 There are large economies of scale to be gained in this sector, yet smaller companies typically remain competitive by specializing in specific products or market niches.
 Larger companies maintain a cost advantage by buying in volume, but they require operational discipline to keep a more complicated distribution network cost effective.
 The profitability of companies engaging in distribution and wholesale operations depends largely on popularity of their products, in-house efficiencies and contracts with large customers.